glasgowneuro/attys-scope/python/README.md

 Start these plugins from Attys-scope by selecting `Python->Run`.

-### plugin_realtime_plot.py
+### plugin_realtime_plot_matplotlib.py
-Realtime plot of data: Plots the data from the 1st selected channel.
+Realtime plot of data using matplotlib.

-### plugin_power.py
+### plugin_realtime_plot_pyqtgraph.py
-Squares the 1st analogue channel and then lowpass filters it.
-This is a good demo how to do realtime filtering on the data and displaying it.
+Realtime plot of data using pyqtgraph which is much faster than matplotlib and fully integrates into QT.

 ### plugin_bargraph.py
 Shows in realtime the amplitude of the 1st two selected